 Sometimes referred to as the Valley Town – because of its location at the bottom of the Niagara Escarpment.
 The easy accessibility to the hiking trails and the Dundas Conservation Area make it a popular community amongst hikers, outdoorsmen, and dog owners who take full advantage of the trails.

-There are a wide variety of styles of home, from small stone cottages in walking distance to the downtown main street, modern 70s style bungalows complete with carports in the Pleasant Valley neighbourhood.
+There are a wide variety of styles of home, from small cottages walking distance to the downtown main street, modern 70s style bungalows complete with carports in the Pleasant Valley neighbourhood.
 Newer homes overlook the conservation area in Turnbull and are nestled into the base of the escarpment in the Cascades.

 Dundas attracts a creative community, as is evidenced by the number of arts and music schools including the Dundas Valley School of Art, Carnegie Gallery, Dundas Valley Orchestra, Dundas Conservatory of music.

 Websters and Tews Falls, 2 of Hamilton’s most well known waterfalls are found in Dundas – both can be reached by foot on the Bruce Trail, but they encourage you to stay away from Websters Falls as all the visitors have wreaked havoc on the surrounding area – so check out Tews Falls which is just a few feet shy of the full height of Niagara Falls.
 Dundas Peak is a favourite of hikers – you can hike from the falls along the Bruce Trail to the peak which overlooks Dundas and West Hamilton.
+You’ll find lots of artist focused events as well – because the area is so beautiful, it attracts painters and photographers not only to capture it but to live and enjoy!

 Quatrefoil Restaurant opened in 2010 and has been named one of Canada’s top restaurants, they offer a fine dining experience in a beautiful old home on Sydenham.
-Their sous chef, Gabriell Cruz, was a competitor on Top Chef Canada‘s Second Season.
-They also own Brux House which has opened in late 2014 on Locke Street in Hamilton to rave reviews.

 An interesting condo project at the base of Dundas Peak took an old highschool and converted it the Dundas District Lofts